jkb91jkb91/aws-container-orchestration/eks/eks-on-fargate/README.md

 2) IRSA for POD

-## HOW TO CONFIGURE CLOUDWATCH LOGS FOR RUNNING POD WITH FLUENT BIT
+## HOW CLOUDWATCH LOGS ARE CONFIGURED: FLUENT BIT
 https://docs.aws.amazon.com/eks/latest/userguide/fargate-logging.html?source=post_page-----dc23d3826565

 Each CronJob should have